Milliman-PRM/MarCom-Support/Website/Script/PRM_Website_Script.md

  * Beneficiary specific, longitudinal data and risk scoring reporting

 ###Our Solution – By Product – LINK
-* Sub Header: Value-based cCare means one thing: Care coordination has become an even more important tool to deliver better and smarter care.
+* Sub Header: Value Based Care means one thing: Care coordination has become an even more important tool to deliver better and smarter care.
   *Milliman’s PRM Analytics® offers a suite of tools that help prioritize comprehensive, coordinated care efforts that raise the level of quality and efficiency.

 ####Care Coordinator Report